Invitation to Apply from Mary Dana Hinton, Ph.D., Hollins University’s 13th President

 • High school diploma or equivalent

-• Minimum of two years of relevant experience
+• Minimum of three years of related experience

-• Excellent written and verbal communication, interpersonal, and customer service skills
+• Excellent written and verbal communication, customer service, and interpersonal skills

 • Excellent organizational, time management, multitasking, detail, and accuracy skills

-• Abilities to work in a fast-paced environment with constant interruptions and fluctuating priorities and to meet deadlines
+• Ability to work in a fast-paced environment with constant interruptions

-• Abilities to work independently, as a member of a team, and without supervision at times
+• Ability to self-motivate and work independently and without supervision at times

 Preferred candidates will have the following: